 The IRS missed RMD Penalty is 50% of what you were supposed to withdraw and you pay taxes on the full RMD.
-Please, get our guide, “Fixing a missed RMD in 5 Easy Steps” – please, fill out this form:
+Get our guide, “Fixing a missed RMD in 5 Easy Steps” – fill out this form:

-IRS missed RMD Penalty is 50% of the required distribution amount.
+Missing a required minimum distribution (RMD) from your IRA can be devastating and costly.
+Keep in mind the IRS missed RMD Penalty is 50% of the MISSED required distribution amount.
 Imagine you’re required minimum distribution (RMD) is $10,000 for a year and you forgot to take the distribution.
 What might the impact of this be?

 Let’s look at this:

 $10,000 was what you were to take out of your IRA

 $3,500 is the taxes on the whole amount, assuming 35% for federal and state taxes